atcq9876/CV/README.md

 - All duties were carried out to a very high standard, allowing me to build a reputation as a hardworking and capable member of staff among executive directors, teammates, and colleagues throughout the organisation.

-#### British Red Cross (Jun 2015 to Aug 2015)
+#### Work Experience Coordinator Intern | British Red Cross | Jun 2015 to Aug 2015
-_Work Experience Coordinator Intern_

 Duties:
-- Managing the work experience programme for people aged 15-18.
+- Managing the organisation's work experience programme.

 Achievements:
 - Due to efficiently running the programme, I took on an additional project of organising and hosting an intern showcase event.
 I also arranged 10 work placements, surpassing the previous intern's 6.